IsraelHikingMap/Map/README.md

 6. Re-create the atlas using your locally generated map.

 -------------------------
 Created by Harel Mazor and Zeev Stadler 31-Mar-13.
-Last Updated: 29-Nov-16

 <!-- vim: set autoindent shiftwidth=2: -->